dringo-repo/developers/source/includes/_authentication.md

 Parameter | Description
 --------- | ---------
-key | The access token key.
+key | The access token key
-secret | The access token secret.
+secret | The access token secret

 <aside class="warning">
 Do not share your access token secret with anyone.
-Like all admins, these tokens will give any person to your user's data.
-Delete the access token immediately via your Dringo user settings page if you think its been compromised
+If you think your access token has been compromised, delete the access token immediately via your Dringo account settings page.
 </aside>

 ## Using a session token